spectrum-finance/docs/docs/concepts/spectrum-network/what-is-spectrum-network.md

 ## Introduction

-Spectrum Network, also referred to as Spectrum Protocol, is a smart contract platform for decentralized and trustless cross-chain messaging.
+Spectrum Network, also referred to as Spectrum Protocol, is a smart contract platform for trustless cross-chain programmable messaging.

 The architecture of Spectrum Network empowers developers to seamlessly interact with native currencies and tokens across multiple blockchains simultaneously.
 This enables them to create decentralized applications (dApps) that operate